proper-testing/proper-testing.github.io/pages_src/Tutorials/1#PropEr_testing_of_generic_servers.md

          in call from proc_lib:init_p_do_apply/3

 Oh dear!
 This is not quite what we expected...
 The movie server crashed.
-This is acceptable, since we are looking for bugs in the code.
-The problem is that PropEr also crashed without providing any kind of useful information about the cause of the failure.
-This was improper!
+That the server crashes is expected at this point, since we are looking for bugs in its code.
+What is not acceptable is that PropEr also crashes without providing any kind of useful information about the cause of the failure.
+This is improper behaviour!

 In cases like this, the `?TRAPEXIT` macro comes to the rescue.
 Enclosing a property in `?TRAPEXIT` prevents PropEr from crashing when a linked process dies abnormally.
-Now that we know the trick, we can redefine the property:
+Now that we know this trick, we can revise the property:

     :::erlang
     prop_server_works_fine() ->